scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 2. **Capture checking** - The library code has been adjusted to interact properly with the experimental capture‑checking system.
 When you enable capture checking in your project (`-language:experimental.captureChecking`) the type checker tracks references to capabilities and ensures you do not capture local resources in closures.

 > **Note:** Both null‑safety and capture‑checking annotations remain experimental, opt‑in features.
 Your existing code will behave exactly as before unless you enable the appropriate language flag.
-The goal is to provide a smooth migration path towards safer Scala in the next LTS release.
+The goal is to provide a smooth migration path towards safer Scala in the future.

 > **Source Incompatibility:** Context bounds in standard library classes such as `scala.reflect.ClassTag` used in `Array.empty[T]` method, are now desugared to `given` instead of `implicit`.
 This change requires `using` modifiers when supplying explicit parameters.
 This changed behaviour was active since Scala 3.6, but was inactive while Scala Standard Library was compiled using Scala 2.13.